 Of course, shopping is fun rain or shine, but overcast weather is a good excuse to spend some time finding that perfect souvenir, or outlet store deal.

-Combine boutique shopping with arcade games and activities for the whole family, by heading to Old Town for a taste of classic 50s and 60s Florida.
-While known today for its atmospheric amusements and retro rides, Old Town started as a shopping district, and today its unique shops still shine bright.
+Combine boutique shopping with arcade games and activities for the whole family by heading to Old Town for a taste of classic 50s and 60s Florida.
+While known today for its atmospheric amusements and retro rides, Old Town started as a shopping district and today, its unique shops still shine bright.

-Don’t feel like just because it’s raining you have to go inside and play charades!
+Don’t feel like just because it’s raining you have to go inside and play charades.
 Let professionals provide the entertainment for you.

 So, you’ve only got a few days in town, and the day you planned to explore our world-famous theme parks ends up being a rainy one.
 No worries!
-Not only will it make for a good family story, but many of the rides and attractions that make up our theme parks are housed indoors anyway.
+Not only will it make for a good family story, but many of the rides and attractions that make up the theme parks are housed indoors anyway.
 This is also the perfect opportunity to flaunt your poncho style.

-Ponchos can be purchased at grocery stores and gift shops around town, or from the theme parks.
+Rain ponchos can be purchased at grocery stores and gift shops around town, or from the theme parks.
 Put a few in your purse and hit the parks!
 Prepare to make memories.

-We’ve alluded to the fact that our sun showers can be deceiving!
-Often when they start visitors will nix their plans for the day, only to have them clear up moments later!
+We’ve alluded to the fact that our sun showers can be deceiving.
+Often when they start, visitors will nix their plans for the day only to have them clear up moments later.
 Summer storms especially can pass in a matter of minutes, so your vacation isn’t likely to get rained out, and the post-shower skies can be spectacular!

-Rain or shine, we hope our guide helps you Experience Kissimmee!
+Rain or shine, we hope our guide helps you experience Kissimmee!